 This unit of study provides a basis for understanding cell structure and function, and response to drugs.
-It begins with a discussion of the characteristics of micro-organisms (bacteria, fungi and viruses) followed by the structure and function of human cells.
+It begins with a discussion of the structure and function of human cells.
 Basic cell structure is examined by focussing on cell specialization and tissue organization in humans.
 The fundamentals of metabolism are introduced, in particular, the chemical reactions that are responsible for fuel processing.
-The molecular basis of drug action will then be discussed.
-Students will be introduced to the role of enzymes in the catalysis of cellular reactions and the pharmacological strategies employed to exploit our knowledge of these mechanisms.
-Intracellular signalling, cell to cell signalling, and pharmacological intervention in these processes are covered.
-To conclude this unit of study gives an introduction into embryology and how gene expression is regulated during development.
-Practical classes not only complement the lecture material but also introduce students to a wide range of technical skills.
-In addition, the sessions are also designed to provide students with generic skills such as record keeping, data collection and presentation, protocol planning and written communication.
+The principles of drug action are then discussed, then characteristics of micro-organisms (bacteria, fungi and viruses) are considered.
+Students will be introduced to the role of enzymes in the catalysis of cellular reactions, intracellular and cell-to-cell signalling, modifications to cell and system function by drugs, and the pharmacological strategies employed to exploit our knowledge of these mechanisms., To conclude, this unit of study gives an introduction into embryology and how gene expression is regulated during development.
+Practical classes not only complement the lecture material but also introduce students to a wide range of technical skills, including experience handling live tissue preparations, live microbes.
+In addition, the sessions are designed to provide students with generic skills such as record keeping, data collection and presentation, protocol planning and written communication.

 Our courses that offer this unit of study

 - Bachelor of Commerce and Bachelor of Science